juninamo/TRAILS/README.md

 - The database of full-length isoforms for 29 immune cell types.
 - Transposable elements comprise a major fraction of isoform diversity.
 - Alternative 3’UTR usage contributes to cell-type specific expression of isoforms.
-- Integrated analysis of genetic and transcriptomic data with the atlas reveals unknown pathogenesis of diseases.
+- Integrated analysis of genetic and transcriptomic data with TRAILS reveals unknown pathogenesis of diseases.

-## How can users utilize Isoform Atlas?
+## How can users utilize TRAILS?
 - [User-friendly web app is available](http://gfdweb.tmd.ac.jp:3838/?)
-- Users can remapping own RNA-seq datasets to TRAILS (isoform_atlas.gtf.gz, GRCh38) and investigate expression of isoforms in interested phenotypes.
+- Users can remapping own RNA-seq datasets to TRAILS (TRAILS.gtf.gz, GRCh38) and investigate expression of isoforms in interested phenotypes.

 ## Files
-- isoform_atlas.gtf.gz: GTF file of TRAILS.
+- TRAILS.gtf.gz: GTF file of TRAILS.
 - isoform_info.txt.gz: Detailed information for each isoform in TRAILS.
 - male_PBMC.gtf.gz: GTF file of independent dataset by long-read RNA sequencing using the ONT platform (PromethION R10.4.1, V14 chemistry).
 We used this dataset to validate isoforms in TRAILS and investigate sex-differences.
 - Validated_TRAILS_by_PBMC.gtf.gz: GTF file of TRAILS validated by independent male PBMC